 A crafting strategy lowers emotional reactions to issues and allows consideration of your audience and asks questions like: What do clients want?
 Have clients’ needs changed?
 How has technology impacted our field?

-2. SWOT analysis considers internal and external aspects of the company
+It considers internal and external aspects of the company

 By considering strengths and weaknesses, you think about internal aspects of your firm.
 By thinking about opportunities and threats, you consider external issues.

-3. SWOT analysis can make you aware of potential and critical issues in your organization
+It identifies potential and critical issues in your organization

 By considering your firm and its landscape, you can address critical issues before they become real problems.